The Intercollegiate Programming Competition was held on Saturday, April 9, 2016. The next competition will be scheduled for April 2017.

 Building, room and direction information can be found here.

 - 4-4:45 p.m.: judging, wrap-up and award ceremony

 - Contestants should be checked in no later than 12:50 p.m.
 Late arrivers may still participate in the competition but will not be given any extra time.

 - Contestants must present a photo ID to check in.

 - The following development environments will be available: Visual Studio.NET 2012 and Oracle Java SDK (J2SE 8 or later).
 The integrated development tools available for Java will be NetBeans, jGrasp and Eclipse.
 All computers will be running Windows 7.

 - Contestants may use any or all of the following computer programming languages: Visual Basic.NET, Java, C++, C# and/or C.

 - Contestants will be given eight computer programming problems which will be revealed at the start of the competition.
 Each problem will contain a set of requirements describing the problem to be solved.
 A set of input test data will be provided as part of the problem description.
 In addition, expected output based on the provided input test data will be provided.
 Successful creation of the expected output is not a guarantee that the problem has been solved correctly.
 Contest judges reserve the right to submit additional test data to further verify the completeness and correctness of the contestant's submission.

 - The problem solutions will not require graphical user interfaces, but contestants may create them if desired.
-Each problem can be solved by creating a command-line application that uses the standard input and output devices.
+Some problems can be solved by creating a command-line application that uses the standard input device.
+Some problems may require reading a comma delimited input text file.
+Output will be to the standard output device.
 The problems are logic based and do not require specialized knowledge of application programming interfaces (APIs).
 In other words, the problems do not require accessing a database, writing or reading files, or communicating with a server or peer client.